-- > A modular architecture based on SUs of 32 DGX B200 systems each. - > A fully tested system scales to four SUs, but larger deployments can be built based on customer requirements. - > Single rack that can support two DGX B200 systems per rack, so that the rack layout can be modified to accommodate different data center requirements.

-- > Storage partner equipment that has been certified to work in DGX SuperPOD environments. - > Full system support-including compute, storage, network, and software-is provided by NVIDIA Enterprise Experience (NVEX).
+- > A modular architecture based on SUs of 32 DGX H200 systems each. - > A fully tested system scales to four SUs, but larger deployments can be built based on customer requirements. - > Rack design can support two DGX H200 systems per rack, so that the rack layout can be modified to accommodate different data center requirements. - > Storage partner equipment that has been certified to work in DGX SuperPOD environments - > Full system support-including compute, storage, network, and software-is provided by NVIDIA Enterprise Support (NVEX).